fss18/custom-ct-demo-001/README.md

 ## Lab D - Deploy Customized Service Catalog Portfolio ##

 In this section of the lab, you will deploy new AWS Service Catalog portfolio that encompass all governance discussed above (encryption and public access).

-This service catalog porfolio will be deployed directly to the individual target account.
-For production usage, you can use **CloudFormation Stackset** to manage deployment in multiple accounts, or refer to [**Multi-account Service Catalog pipeline**](https://controltower.aws-management.tools/infrastructure/resource/sc-multiaccount/)
+For this demo purpose, this service catalog porfolio will be deployed directly to the individual target account.

 #### Step 8 - Deploy Service Catalog Portfolio